aweyandt/C-Coding-Testing/README.md

-# Personal-Project

 # Goals
-Explore and experiment to deepen my knowledge and comprehension of C,
+Explore and experiment to deepen my knowledge and comprehension of C

 # Goals Accomplished
 Have successfully done the following